loganpkg/spot/README.md

 ```
 writediv(div_num, filename)
 ```
 `writediv` empties the specified diversion to file.
+Creates missing directories in the file path.

 ```
 divnum